heiner/heiner.github.com/_drafts/random-samples.md

 Sampling too much is easily fixable -- we can just stop after $$k$$ samples.
 But it's unclear if that maintains uniformity, and anyway what can we do about sampling too little?
-What we should do is increasing the probability as we go along, for instance in a situation where we have sampled $$k - 1$$ elements and the stream only contains a single final element, that one has to be sampled with probability
+What we should do is to increase the probability as we go along, for instance in a situation where we have sampled $$k - 1$$ elements and the stream only contains a single final element, that one has to be sampled with probability
 $$1$$.